Dinh Liet - Ta Hien streets: On the streets

 Real nightlife is hard to find in Hanoi.
 There are some discotheques which are alright.
 Then, there's Hang Hanh street, a narrow street at the upper left corner of Ho Hoan Kiem.
 You'll find many places that are ideal for tourists to enjoy a drink - such as G.C., Polite Pub and so on.
 They are all ok, and I won't try to recommend a specific one as everyone expects something different from a good bar.
-Another good place to hang out is Hanoi's Irish Pub in Hang Da street (I believe it's Hang Da - at least it's just around the corner).
+Another good place to hang out is Hanoi's Irish Pub in Hang Da street (I believe it's Hang Da - if not it's just around the corner).
 It looks like an Irish Pub is supposed to look and you get a good selection of drinks, good music and a little bit of irishness...

 What's strange about most of Hanoi's bars is the way they change at 11pm.
 Curfew starts at 11pm and all bars that want to stay open for a longer time have to camouflage themselves.
 This usually means that they close the curtains at the door, sometimes also that the lights are turned down while everything else stays the same.
 But for the police that occasionally come to force the bars to close, it's now a game of hide-and-seek...